 Israel is not just the name given to Jacob.
 It is the name given to the descendants of Jacob, to the people to whom God first said “I will be your God and you will be my people”.
 We are the spiritual descendants of Israel, we too have been called to be the people of God.
 And so we too have been given the name of Israel, the one who wrestles with God.

 What does it mean that we are called to be people who wrestle with God?

 It means that when it is dark, when we are afraid, when we feel powerless, when we are alone, we can wrestle.
 When someone you love is diagnosed with cancer, when your marriage is falling apart, when your child refuses to talk to you, when you lose your job, you can wrestle with God.
 Call God out, tell him it’s unfair, plead for mercy, hold God to his promises, tell him you want them now.
-Fight God for all your worth, grab for any part you can, hold on and refuse to let go.
+Fight God for all your worth, grab on to anything you can, hold on and refuse to let go.
 God wants us to engage in that sort of raw, honest, and intimate relationship.
 Don’t hold back.
 Go in and try to pin God to the mat.
 I won’t promise that you’re going to win the wrestling match.
 But you will wrestle, and God will wrestle with you, and you will no longer be alone, and if you refuse to let go, you will prevail and you will be blessed.

 You may be changed as a result.
 You may have a moment of brutal honesty and insight about yourself that is painful.
 You may have to change.
 You may be changed.
 You may even walk away with a limp.
 But you will have seen God face to face, and your life will be preserved.
 You will be transformed and you will know God’s grace.